viveksahu92/Hacktoberfest____2025/stories/Chanakyasinde.md

 🔧 **Tools/Tech Used:** HTML, CSS, JavaScript, React, Node, Express, Python, Mysql, Prisma ORM, GitHub.

 🌟 **My Experience:**
-I began my open-source journey during **Hacktoberfest 2025**.
+I began my open-source journey during **Summer-WAP-Open-Source(NST-SDC) 2025**.
 At first, I wasn’t confident enough to contribute because I thought contributing meant solving complex issues.
 But soon I realized that open source welcomes all kinds of contributions — from fixing UI bugs to improving documentation.

 In my first few attempts, some of my PRs didn’t get merged, but instead of stopping, I learned from every rejection.
 I explored how to fork a repo, clone projects, create new branches, make changes, and raise pull requests properly.
 Each step made me more confident and technically strong.